Ajijic: A Town Where Tradition Lives on Every Street

 Altars, traditional Catrina costumes, live music, and a nighttime procession from the cemetery to the boardwalk.
 This heartfelt celebration honors ancestors with beauty and soul.

-Ajijic Day of the Dead
+Read more about Day of the Dead in Ajijic……

 Saint Andrew’s Festival (Fiesta Patronal) – November 21–30